jorgesisco/ML-Model-Production/readme.md

 This will bring you to the project directory.

-## Method 1: Python Virtual Environment with Conda
+## Using Python Virtual Environment with Conda

 ### Prerequisites: Have [conda](https://docs.conda.io/en/latest/) installed on your local machine.